Motion Macro Programming on Assistive Robotic Manipulators: Three Skill Types for Everyday Tasks: COMPOSING AND USING SKILLS

 \subsection{Skill Recording and Representation}

 We represent a specific robot state as the vector

 that comprises the translation and orientation of $\mathcal{E}$, and the dimensionless gripper.
 All entities are given in the robot's base frame $\mathcal{B}$, and are computed from the joint positions $\bm{\theta}$ with forward kinematics.
 Using Cartesian coordinates for the state vector - as opposed to a joint-space representation - is important for motion generalization and shall make it easier to anticipate the robot's motion during skill playback for new targets.
+Note that we include the orientation quaternion component-wise and enforce unit length later at generalization.
 Equivalent to conventional DMPs, our skills capture motion characteristics from recorded state trajectories.
 We thus first teleoperate the robot and record a sequence of states $\{{\bm{s}_0, \bm{s}_1, \bm{s}_2, \dots , \bm{s}_N} \}$ in equidistant time steps $\Delta t$ for a certain duration $T$. \fig{fig:skill_recording_and_generalization}(a) illustrates an example of grasping an imaginary object and lifting it sideways in a slight arc.

 We transform all recorded states with respect to the robot's end-effector frame when recording started.
-Since the skill will capture motion from this recording, it will do so in a neutral coordinate frame.
 We use homogeneous matrices for transformation, and denote $\bm{T}(\bm{s})$ for the homogeneous matrix representation of $\bm{s}$.
 Due to the quaternion notation of \eq{eq:state_vector}, formulating states as homogeneous matrices, and composing states back from the entries of a homogeneous matrix, is unique.
 With that, the states become

 Note that the gripper state $g$ needs no transformation, and is simply kept throughout all coordinate systems.
 The first recorded state for any skill is thus $\bm{s}_0 = [0~0~0~0~0~0~1~g_0]^T$ with a gripper opening $g_0$.